 - Annual DBS Disclosure for all staff and volunteers

-Full time staff are RYA Yachtmasters and Cruising Instructors or higher, and volunteers are qualified to levels appropriate to the responsibilities they carry in accordance with statutory MCA and RYA regulations and guidelines.
+Full time and relief skippers are RYA Yachtmasters and Cruising Instructors or higher, and mates and volunteers are qualified to levels appropriate to the responsibilities they carry in accordance with statutory MCA and RYA regulations and guidelines.

 What is Sail Training?

-Starting from Plymouth, the voyage will take you to different place every day, exploring tiny harbours, beautiful rivers and stunning coastlines.
-On a good weather week, we may be lucky enough to sail out to the Isles of Scilly or the Channel Islands, but exploring the glorious Cornish and Devon coast is just as exciting.
-We sail wherever the wind takes us, and then go ashore to explore secluded coves and beaches.
-We regularly spot dolphins, sun fish, basking sharks, and seals and we have even seen a pilot whale or 2!
+Our voyages take you to different places every day, tiny harbours, beautiful rivers and the stunning Cornish and Devon coastlines.
+On a really good week, we may to sail out to the Isles of Scilly, Brittany or the Channel Islands.
+We sail where the wind takes us, and regularly spot dolphins, sun fish, basking sharks, seals and even pilot whales!
+Beach barbecues, fishing and swimming are all part of the fun.

 For more information call us on 01752 823007 or email email@example.com.